andlo/mycroft-skills-list-gitbook/skills/skill-na-show.joshuacox.md

 ---
 description:
+categories: uncategorized
+tags:
 ---

 ![](../.gitbook/assets/star.png)
 # [No Agenda Show](http://www.noagendashow.com/)
 ### _skill-na-show.joshuacox_
 ## About:
-Teaches Mycroft AI about the the best podcast in the universe ["No Agenda Show".](http://www.noagendashow.com/)
+Teaches Mycroft AI about the the best podcast in the universe "No Agenda Show".

-* "Hey Mycroft, Who is the best podcast in the Universe?"
+"Hey Mycroft, Who is the best podcast in the Universe?"

 ## Skill information:
 **Github:** | [https://github.com/joshuacox/skill-na-show](https://github.com/joshuacox/skill-na-show)